-He wants to abolish certain investment privileges because the corporations making massive capital investments are allowed to get away without paying taxes, yet the tax burden falls upon small to medium enterprises.
+He wants to abolish certain investment privileges because the corporations making massive capital investments are allowed to get away with not paying taxes, leaving the tax burden to fall upon small to medium enterprises.

-The stockholdings of corporations should also be taxed because, as it stands, corporations receive tax waivers for the investing, buying, and selling stocks, which gives them an unfair advantage over the rest of society, Thanathorn notes.
+The stock holdings of corporations should also be taxed because, as it stands, corporations receive tax waivers for investing, buying, and selling stocks, which gives them an unfair advantage over the rest of society, Thanathorn notes.

 “I think this will really help to make things easier for parents, and will at least allow children to begin life on a somewhat equal footing with each other, instead of starting life at a severe handicap or zero,” he says.